TED LOUIS LEVY RESIDENCY

 -recognition (Awards, scholarships, accolades, etc)

--video selection of 32 bars of your own original choreography. (youtube or vimeo links preferred)
+-video selection of 32 bars of your own original choreography. (youtube or vimeo links only)

 -Dancers must be Canadian, between 18-25 years old